 The committee is composed of sixteen voting members: three faculty members from each of the five general education areas of study and a chair.
 All members and the chair are selected by the Faculty Senate Executive Committee and the Vice Provost for Undergraduate Studies in collaboration with the current or outgoing Chair of the General Education Committee.
 Selection of the members and the chair will be made from a list of nominees presented by the Associate Deans.
 All nominees will confirm their willingness to serve the three-year term.
-Serving as ex officio nonvoting members will be the Vice Provost for Undergraduate Studies, the chair (or designee) of the Faculty Senate Undergraduate Curriculum Committee, and the General Education Librarian.
+The Vice Provost for Undergraduate Studies serves as an ex officio non- voting member of the committee.
+The committee will communicate with the Faculty Senate Undergraduate Curriculum Committee through its ex officio member from that committee.

-4. The Honors Advisory Committee is charged with developing guidelines and procedures for all honors programs at AU; recommending to the Provost to accept, alter, or reject proposals for new Honors in the Major or Field programs at AU; engaging with students; and overseeing and monitoring the AU Honors Program.
-The committee consults with the Vice Provost for Undergraduate Enrollment on applications to the AU Honors Program, monitors students' progress, participates in annual assessment of the program, and provides support and advice as needed.
+4. The Honors Advisory Committee is charged with developing guidelines and procedures for all honors programs at AU; recommending to the Provost to accept, alter, or reject proposals for new honors programs at AU; and overseeing and monitoring all honors programs at AU.
+The committee evaluates student applications to the University Honors Program, conducts annual assessment, and provides advice as needed.

-In curricular review, the committee reviews and approves all temporary honors courses, including courses offered on a three-year basis in the AU Honors Program.
+In curricular review, the committee reviews and approves all temporary honors courses, including courses offered on a three-year basis in the University Honors Program.
 Temporary honors courses do not require full university-wide review.
 Proposals for all permanent honors courses require full university-wide review, and the proposals must include the Honors Advisory Committee recommendation to accept, alter, or reject such courses as permanent honors courses.
-When a proposal for a permanent honors course originates from the AU Honors Program, the Honors Advisory Committee serves as the academic EPC before going to university-wide review.
-When a proposal for a permanent honors course originates from the academic unit, the academic unit will use its own EPC before going to university-wide review.
+When a proposal for a permanent honors course originates from the Office of Honors Programs, the Honors Advisory Committee serves as the academic EPC before going to university-wide review.
+When a

-The committee is composed of eight voting members: one faculty member each from Kogod, SIS, SOC, and SPA; one faculty member from each of the three clusters in CAS; and a student representative from the AU Honors Program.
+The committee is composed of eight voting members: one faculty member each from Kogod, SIS, SOC, and SPA; one faculty member from each of the three clusters in CAS; and a student representative from an honors program.
 All faculty members of the Honors Advisory Committee will be selected by the Senate Executive Committee and the Vice Provost for Undergraduate Studies, in collaboration with the current or outgoing chair of the Honors Advisory Committee.
 Selections will be made from a list of nominees presented by the Associate Deans.
 All nominees will confirm their willingness to serve the full three-year term.
-The student representative, who will serve a one-year term, will be designated by the students in the AU Honors Program.
-Serving as ex officio non-voting members will be the Vice Provost for Undergraduate Studies, the chair (or designee) of the Faculty Senate Undergraduate Curriculum Committee, and the Honors Librarian.
-The Faculty Director of the AU Honors Program will serve as chair of the Honors Advisory Committee.
+The student representative, who will serve a one-year term, will be designated by the Student Honors Board, an elected body that represents students in all honors programs.
+Serving as ex officio non-voting members will be the Vice Provost for Undergraduate Studies, the Director of the Office of Honors Programs, the chair (or designee) of the Faculty Senate Undergraduate Curriculum Committee, and the Honors Librarian.
+The committee elects a chair from among its members, and it will communicate with the Faculty Senate Undergraduate Curriculum Committee through its ex officio member from that committee.